Filming in California

 The California Film Commission does not issue film permits for the California Court system.
 The state's judicial branch is responsible for management of courthouses and other judicial facilities in California and administers a program for the licensing of civic and other uses of courthouses, including film, TV, commercial and digital production.

 This guide will assist filmmakers seeking information on how to approach the Judicial Council of California via a local Court Administrator when inquiring about the use of Superior Courts in all 58 counties throughout the state.
-Special expedited provisions and contacts for filming in Los Angeles Superior Courts is also explained.

 Application: Requests to (film) in an open or closed courthouse or on courthouse property are made by application.